Weight two compactly supported cohomology of moduli spaces of curves: Direct summands with marked points

 With these identifications, the $E_1$-page of our spectral sequence (see diagram \eqref{equ:E1 diag moduli}) hence becomes isomorphic to the total complex of the following diagram, from which we omit degree shifts for notational brevity:\footnote{The bottom left space is concentrated in degree $n$, and each arrow increases the degree by one.}

 Each vertical arrow in \eqref{equ:E1 diag pre} is defined by the formula

 The horizontal arrows are the canonical inclusions and projections, so that the cohomology of each row of \eqref{equ:E1 diag pre} is concentrated in the middle term.
-It is hence easy to check (for example, using Lemma \ref{lem:acyclicity} again) that the total complex of \eqref{equ:E1 diag pre} is quasi-isomorphic the two-term complex built from its row-wise cohomology.
+It is hence easy to check (for example, using Lemma \ref{lem:acyclicity} again) that the total complex of \eqref{equ:E1 diag pre} is quasi-isomorphic to the two-term complex built from its row-wise cohomology.
 It hence remains to study these middle cohomology groups of each row, and the induced map between them.

-To this end let $\Pois(x_1,\dots,x_n)$ be the part of the free Poison algebra in $x_1,\dots,x_n$ in which each $x_j$ appears exactly once.
+To this end let $\Pois(x_1,\dots,x_n)$ be the part of the free Poisson algebra in $x_1,\dots,x_n$ in which each $x_j$ appears exactly once.
 Its elements are linear combinations of Poisson expressions of the form

-where the $f_j$ are Lie words, such that each variable $x_j$ appears exactly once.
+where the $f_j$ are Lie words, such that each variable $x_j$ appears exactly once in $F$.
 Let $\Pois^k(x_1,\dots,x_n)$ be the subspace spanned by expressions that are products of exactly $k$ Lie words.
 There is a natural map

 given again by the expression \eqref{equ:FFFdiff}, i.e., $(F_1,\dots,F_n) \mapsto \sum_{j=1}^n [x_j, F_j].$.
 Let us define

 and

 All objects here are naturally $\bbS_n$-representations, by changing the variable indices and order of summands on the left-hand side of \eqref{equ:Dk def}.
 For example, we have $\mathbb A_1=\mathbb B_1=\mathbb A_2=\mathbb B_2=\mathbb A_3=0$, $\mathbb B_3$ and $\mathbb A_4$ are one-dimensional trivial representations, and $\mathbb B_4$ is a three-dimensional irreducible representation of $\bbS_4$.